grimme-lab/qc2-teaching/doc/programming.rst

    is ``a.out``.
 They should produce the same output.

-Now that we can translate our program, we should check what it needs to create an excutable, create an empty file ``empty.f90`` and try to translate it with ``gfortran``.
+Now that we can translate our program, we should check what it needs to create an executable, create an empty file ``empty.f90`` and try to translate it with ``gfortran``.

 .. code-block:: none